 More than 30 years later, the U.S. is now a well-established leader of the global movement in internet innovation with Google, Facebook, Microsoft, Netflix, and Amazon growing into some of the most valuable publicly traded companies in the world.
 The U.S. is still benefiting to this day from the regulatory foresight that ensured the internet had the opportunity to grow here.

 From a policy perspective, U.S. regulators play an important role in carefully considering tax laws so that they provide an environment that cultivates these protocols.
 Like the early days of the internet, we are still in the beginning stages of blockchain.
 It’s not too late to enable innovation and businesses to prosper in the U.S.

-Evan Weiss is the Chief of Staff at Bison Trails, the leading blockchain infrastructure provider, and the Founder of the Proof of Stake Alliance (POSA), a non-profit focused on bringing legal and regulatory clarity to the Proof of Stake industry through education and dialogue with regulators and policymakers.
+Evan Weiss is Head of Business Operations at Bison Trails, the leading blockchain infrastructure provider, and the Founder of the Proof of Stake Alliance (POSA), a non-profit focused on bringing legal and regulatory clarity to the Proof of Stake industry through education and dialogue with regulators and policymakers.
 Prior to Bison Trails and POSA, Evan was an Associate at Holland & Knight LLP where his practice focused on mergers & acquisitions and venture financings.
 Evan received his J.D. from the George Washington University Law School and his B.S. from the University of Mary Washington.